yanboy-dev/SimpleSearchNewTab/README.md

 A sleek and minimalist Chrome extension that transforms your new tab page into an elegant search interface.

+> This extension also works normally on Microsoft Edge browser

 ## Key Features

 - Multi-engine search capability: